legendary-warriors-warriors-kings

 Step 2: Breaking and stacking.
 Large chunks of tamahagane were broken into smaller pieces, heated in the forge, coated with clay and straw ash (acting as flux to prevent oxidation), and pounded together to create the initial billet.

 Step 3: Folding and forge welding.
 This is perhaps the most famous aspect of katana making, often misunderstood in popular culture.
 The process involves heating the steel billet to welding temperature (around 1,200–1,300°C), hammering it flat, folding it, then reheating and hammering to weld the layers together—repeated 10–15 times.
 Folding homogenizes carbon distribution, purifies the steel by squeezing out impurities, refines the grain structure, and creates the visible grain pattern (jihada).
-However, contrary to myth, folding doesn't significantly strengthen the blade beyond removing impurities; excessive folding can actually introduce weaknesses.
+However, contrary to myth, folding does not significantly strengthen the blade beyond removing impurities; excessive folding can actually introduce weaknesses.

 Step 4: Combining different steels.
 The katana's legendary properties come from using different steel compositions in different parts of the blade.
 Common construction methods include kobuse (hard steel wrapped around a soft steel core), honsanmai (hard steel edge, soft steel core, medium-hard steel sides), shihozume (hard steel edge and spine, soft steel core), and Soshu kitae (complex seven-piece construction).
-The engineering principle is that the katana functions like a composite material, combining properties that single-composition steel cannot achieve: the edge can be extremely hard (around 60–62 HRC) while the core remains relatively soft (around 30–40 HRC), creating a blade that's both sharp and durable.
+The engineering principle is that the katana functions like a composite material, combining properties that single-composition steel cannot achieve: the edge can be extremely hard (around 60–62 HRC) while the core remains relatively soft (around 30–40 HRC), creating a blade that is both sharp and durable.

 Step 5: Shaping the blade.
 Using various hammers and anvils, the smith shapes the blade's length, curve, width, and thickness taper.
 The classic katana cross-section (shinogi-zukuri) features a distinct ridge line (shinogi) separating the blade face from the back.
-Edge thickness is extremely thin (0.5–1mm) for cutting efficiency, and blades taper in both thickness and width from base to tip.
+Edge thickness is extremely thin (0.5–1 mm) for cutting efficiency, and blades taper in both thickness and width from base to tip.

 Step 6: Clay coating and differential hardening.
 This process creates the katana's most visually distinctive feature—the hamon (temper line)—while providing its unique combination of hard edge and flexible spine.
-The smith applies a thin coat of clay (1–2mm) to the edge area and a thick coat (3–5mm or more) to the spine, creating different hamon patterns (straight, wavy, irregular) by varying the application.
+The smith applies a thin coat of clay (1–2 mm) to the edge area and a thick coat (3–5 mm or more) to the spine, creating different hamon patterns (straight, wavy, irregular) by varying the application.
 When the blade is heated and quenched, thin-clay areas cool rapidly, forming hard martensite crystal structure, while thick-clay areas cool slowly, forming softer pearlite/ferrite structure.
 The transition zone creates the visible hamon line.
 Quenching is the most critical and dangerous moment: the blade is heated to approximately 750–800°C, then plunged into water or oil, edge first.
 Uneven contraction causes the characteristic curve to increase and immense stress throughout the blade; many blades crack or break at this stage.

 Step 7: Initial tempering and straightening.
 Gentle reheating (around 150–200°C) reduces brittleness while maintaining hardness.
 The smith corrects any warping and adjusts the curve to desired specifications.
 Finally, the smith signs (mei) the tang (nakago).